angelomelonas/php-ray-tracer/README.md

-# Basic PHP Project Setup
+# The Ray Tracer Challenge (in PHP!)

+This project follows [The Ray Tracer Challenge](http://raytracerchallenge.com/) by Jamis Buck.

+## Setup

-This is a basic project skeleton for a simple PHP Project using a few Symfony components.
+This project is a simple PHP Project using a few Symfony components.
-The basic setup includes:
+The basic project setup includes:

 - PHPUnit for unit testing
 - Behat for BDD/acceptance testing
 - PHPStan for static analysis
 - PHP CS Fixer for code cleanup
 - Makefile for running tests and static analysis

-## Setup

 ### Requirements